Los Angeles Domestic Violence Lawyer

 Don’t let domestic violence charges ruin your life.
 You don’t have to go it alone.
 In fact, you shouldn’t.
 It becomes much too easy to say things you might regret when the emotional impact of domestic violence allegations are involved.

-Simply call The Rodriguez Law Group to schedule a free consultation with an experienced Los Angeles domestic violence lawyer.
+Simply call The Rodriguez Law Group to schedule a free consultation with an experienced Los Angeles domestic violence attorney.
 We will sit down, listen to your story and discuss options for building a strong defense.
 Our lawyers serve clients throughout Southern California and Los Angeles, CA.